Columbia Encyclopedia

 500 results found

-blood count
+blood substitute

 (Encyclopedia)blood test, examination of blood routinely or as an aid in diagnosing a suspected disease.
 Tests may be performed on whole blood or on the plasma portion only.
-Blood typing identifies the proteins at ...blood transfusion
+Blood typing identifies the proteins at ...blood type

-(Encyclopedia)blood type: see blood groups.pressure-treated wood
+(Encyclopedia)blood type: see blood groups.dragon's blood

 (Encyclopedia)pressure-treated wood, wood that has had a liquid preservative forced into it in order to protect against deterioration due to rot or insect attack.
 The most commonly used preservatives are chromated ...red blood cell